AMD Ryzen motherboards explained: The crucial differences in every AM4 chipset

-With the launch of Ryzen processors, selecting the correct motherboard is both easier and more crucial than ever.
+For AMD’s disruptive Ryzen processors, selecting the correct motherboard is both easier and more crucial than ever.

-First, the good news: AMD’s doing away with the frightful hodgepodge of motherboard platforms to unite around the AM4 socket with Ryzen CPUs, Bristol Ridge APUs, and all other chips released in the foreseeable future.
+First, the good news: AMD’s doing away with the frightful hodgepodge of motherboard platforms to unite around the AM4 socket with Ryzen CPUs, Radeon-bolstered APUs, and all other chips released in the foreseeable future.
 Huzzah!
 But there are a wide variety of chipsets available for AM4 motherboards, and each unlocks different capabilities in your PC, from USB support to overclocking to how many graphics cards you can install.

-Let’s examine what each AM4 chipset offers, so you can make the right decision when you buy a motherboard for your Ryzen processor.
+Should you buy an X370, B350, or A320 motherboard?
+Where do X300 and A300 fit in?
+Let’s examine what each AM4 chipset offers so you can make the right decision when you buy a motherboard for your Ryzen processor.

 Ryzen: More than just a processor

 As you can see in the graphic above, Ryzen—and AMD’s Bristol Ridge APUs—actually resemble a system-on-a-chip design more than a traditional CPU.
-AMD’s processors integrate support for many interfaces on-chip, including SATA, USB, NVMe, and PCI-E.
+AMD’s processors integrate support for many interfaces on-chip, including SATA, USB, NVMe, and PCIe.

 The different AM4 motherboard chipsets build additional capabilities on top of that.
 Here are AMD’s slides describing each, though we’ll include our own easy-to-read comparison chart later in this article.

-Note: Editor’s note: This article originally published on March 1, 2017, but has been updated repeatedly with new information, most recently to include information at the end about AM4 motherboard BIOS updates that add support for the first Ryzen APUs.